rrich-kray/password-generator/README.md

 ![Content Prompt Screenshot](./Develop/assets/images/RPG3.png)

-The next prompt allows the user to specify the actual content of thew password.
-The user has four choices; 1 and 2 to include lowercase and uppercase alphabetical characters, respectively, 3 for special characters and 4 for numbers.
-Users can opt to include any combination of these options.
+The next prompt allows the user to specify the actual content of the password.
+The user can specify 1 and 2 to include lowercase and uppercase alphabetical characters, respectively, 3 for special characters and 4 for numbers.
+Users can include any combination of these options.

 If invalid input is provided, the user will be presented with the following prompt and must reenter their input.